 Big Board – little Universe.
 Some of you are aware of our work within several high school geometry classes (Reference 2) to develop a model called the Big Board-little universe (Reference 3).
 Possibly you even know a little about the 201+ base-2 exponential notations from the Planck Length to the Observable Universe.
 It is a study that informally began on December 19, 2011, so most of us have only begun to explore the inner workings of each of the 201+ notations.

 Because we believe all things start most simply, the first 60+ notations are potential keys for understanding a rather different model of our universe.
 These notations (also referred to as clusters, containers, domains, doublings, groups, layers, sets, and steps) have not yet been studied per se within our academic communities (Also, see reference 4).
-The best guess at this time is that the range of our elementary or fundamental particles begins somewhere between the 60th and the 67th notations.
+The best guess at this time is that the range of our elementary or fundamental particles begins somewhere around the 66th notations.

 This little article is an attempt to engage people who are open to new ideas to look at those first 60+ notations.
 What kinds of what-if questions could we ask?
 Can we speculate about how geometries could grow from a singularity to a bewildering complex infrastructure within and throughout those first 60+ domains, doublings, layers, notations, and/or steps?
 What if in these very first steps, there is an ultra-fine structure of our universe that begets the structure of physicality?
 What would a complexification of geometries give us?
 Might we call it a quiet expansion?
 Though we have always been open to suggestions, questions and criticisms, we are now also asking for your insight and help.